 So, what is a determinant?
 It's a number, we've learnt that much.
 But why is it useful?
 Where does it appear?

 The matrix determinant is an extremely helpful and often-used tool in linear algebra.
 Whenever we have a matrix and want to understand it, the determinant is one of the first things we turn to.
 For instance, every system of linear equations can be described by a matrix, and its determinants help us find the solution, for example, by using Cramer's rule.
 Moreover, when we use matrices to describe a linear transformation, it's often best to diagonalize them.
 How do we do that?
 With determinants, of course.
+The determinant of a matrix also tells us whether the matrix has an inverse, and whether the inverse must be approximated with the Moore-Penrose pseudoinverse.
 Lastly, we usually need the eigenvalues of such a transformation.
 Yes, you guessed it - for that, we also use determinants.